BigDataBiology/argNorm/README.md

 [![argNorm Tutorial](https://markdown-videos-api.jorgenkh.no/url?url=https%3A%2F%2Fyoutu.be%2Fvx8MCQ7gDLs)](https://youtu.be/vx8MCQ7gDLs)

 ## Installation
-argNorm can be installed using pip as shown.
+argNorm can be installed using pip:
 ```bash
 pip install argnorm
 ```

-argNorm can also be installed through conda.
+argNorm can also be installed through conda:
 ```
 conda install bioconda::argnorm
 ```